European Football Clubs: ECA Administration

+The ECA Administration is responsible for administering the running of the organisation.
+The ECA Headquarters are located in Nyon, Switzerland.
 Since the creation of ECA, Working Groups have been an important cornerstone of ECA's organisational structure.
 They provide active advice and support to the ECA Executive Board and to ECA representatives participating in committees or working groups at UEFA, FIFA and EU level.
-Their contribution is key and strategic to the association.
 In addition, they drive membership engagement and communication across the organisation on key issues, challenges and opportunities.
 All working groups are made up of both Ordinary Member and Associated Member Clubs from all four subdivisions.